 Vanguard SEP: https://investor.vanguard.com/what-we-offer/small-business/overview

 3-6 Months savings: This is the “Emergency Fund.”
-Take all your expenses and multiply that by 6, or take only the bare minimum and multiply by 3.
+Take all your expenses, multiply that by 6, or take only the bare minimum and multiply by 3.
 This is the amount that you need to have in this account.
-This savings should also be fairly easy to access.
+These savings should also be fairly easy to access.
 A simple savings account should do the trick.
-No CD’s or mutual funds.
-You are not going to make money off this account- you just want it there when you need it.
-Of course, if you can put it in a savings account that pays interest that will just work in your favor!
+No CDs or mutual funds.
+You will not make money off this account- you want it there when you need it.
+Of course, if you can put it in a savings account that pays interest, that will work in your favor!

 The Sky is the Limit: This is where you can get creative and get rich.
 Do you have enough for school?
 For a wedding?
 For a down payment on a house (or getting there)?
 Start diversifying.
-Put your savings money in different brokerage accounts, mutual funds, CD’s, start trading etc. Never put all or most of your money in one place and don’t invest more than you can afford to lose.
+Put your savings money in different brokerage accounts, index funds, mutual funds, CDs, start trading, etc. Never put all or most of your money in one place, and don’t invest more than you can afford to lose.
 This is where you start to accumulate assets.